appsmithorg/appsmith/README.md

 2. Connect the UI components to any REST API or databases like MySQL, Postgres, and MongoDB.
 Write any logic in JS.
 3. Deploy the interal tool to a custom URL and invite users to sign in with their Google acounts.

-Do all this **without HTML/CSS**, and writing any custom integrations.
+Do all this without depending on multiple UI libraries, coding authentication logic or writing any DB or API integrations.
+See the looped gif below to see how something gets built on Appsmith.

 ![UI Builder Demo](https://github.com/appsmithOrg/appsmith/blob/readme/static/demo.gif)